Thinning Hair, Dandruff, Graying, and More: 16 Hair Mysteries Explained

 “Split ends occur when the distal (end) portion of the hair becomes overly weathered and, as a result, ‘splits’ apart,” Kingsley says of this all-too-common hair nuisance.
 Like frizz, split ends are a sign that the cuticle has been penetrated and the hair shaft weakened.
 Aggressive treatments like coloring and heat styling are the usual culprits, but using a boar-bristle hairbrush can contribute to the damage, too.
 So can waiting too long between salon appointments.
 “You can’t heal split ends—the only cure is to cut them off,” says Kingsley, though hair serums can temporarily “glue” them together in the meantime.
 Find out if a hair vitamin might help.

 For most people, spotting that first silver hair gleaming in the mirror can be a dreaded moment.
 But gray hair is a natural part of the aging process, and can begin as early as your twenties.
 If you do prematurely gray, don’t go blaming your kids!
 Contrary to urban legends, there’s no strong scientific case for stress or trauma causing gray hair.
 Genetics and age dictate when your follicles will start to run out of melanin, the pigment that gives your hair its hue.
 Scientists believe that hair follicles, to some degree, are on a timer.
 When each follicle reaches a point in its life where its melanin reserves have run dry, the hair returns to its natural state: white.
 Because each hair goes white in its own time, we get the appearance of “gray” hair.
-Find out the 13 amazing things that happen when you stop dyeing your hair and go gray.
+Find out how to go gray gracefully.

 Ringworm of the scalp